What is a Small Amount of Marijuana in a Motor Vehicle in Minnesota?

 In order to do that, you’ll need to avoid a conviction for (1) a criminal charge; and (2) any charge with marijuana or drug related words.
 A good Minnesota Marijuana Attorney can help you keep a marijuana in a motor vehicle conviction off your record.

 Loss of Driver’s License & Driver’s License Record

-Generally Minnesota Courts have made marijuana in a motor vehicle a “payable offense” meaning that the ticketed person can pay the fine without appearing in court.
+It’s a trap: Generally Minnesota Courts treat marijuana in a motor vehicle as a “payable offense.”
+And that means the person ticketed can pay the fine without appearing in court.

-Though paying the fine without a court appearance offers temporary convenience; a conviction record, driver license record, and driver’s license revocation is the long-term result.
+Sure, paying the fine without a court appearance offers temporary convenience.
+But a conviction record, driver license record, and driver’s license revocation is the long-term result.

-Many people don’t understand that until after they make the mistake.
-If the best way to solve this problem is to avoid it in the first place.
+And many people don’t understand that until after they make the mistake.
+But the best way to solve this problem is to avoid it in the first place.
 How?

-Preventing a conviction avoids the public conviction record, the driver’s license record and the 30 day license revocation.
+Preventing a conviction in court avoids the public conviction record, the driver’s license record and the 30 day license revocation.

 Why Retain a Defense Lawyer?